The Temperley-Lieb Tower and the Weyl Algebra: Introduction

-Khovanov's Heisenberg category was deformed to the quantum Heisenberg category $\mathcal{H}_q^{LS}$ using Hecke algebras by Licata and Savage in \cite{LS13}, and this category was generalized further to $\mathcal{H}_{q,k}^{BSW}$ by Brundan, Savage, and Webster in \cite{BSW20}.
+Khovanov's Heisenberg category was deformed to the quantum Heisenberg category $\mathcal{H}_q^{LS}$ using Hecke algebras by Licata and Savage in \cite{LS13} and this category was generalized further to $\mathcal{H}_{q,k}^{BSW}$ by Brundan, Savage, and Webster in \cite{BSW20}.
 The traces of these categories were computed in \cite{CLLSS18} and \cite{MS22}, and in both cases they are closely related to the \emph{elliptic Hall algebra} of Burban and Schiffmann \cite{BS12}.
-Finally, in \cite{BSW20a} Brudan, Savage, and Webster showed that the Heisenberg category $\mathcal{H}_q^{BSW}$ can be used to construct 2-representations of Kac-Moody 2-categories, which was an a-priori more difficult problem.
+Finally, in \cite{BSW20a} Brundan, Savage, and Webster showed that the Heisenberg category $\mathcal{H}_q^{BSW}$ can be used to construct 2-representations of Kac-Moody 2-categories, which was an a-priori more difficult problem.

-This history of interesting results involving (versions of) Heisenberg categories motivates the goal of the present paper: study symmetries of the representation category of the tower of Temperley-Lieb algebras $TL_n$ (which are endomorphism algebras of tensor powers of the defining representation of $\mathcal{U}_q(\mathfrak{sl}_2)$).
+This history of interesting results involving Heisenberg categories motivates the goal of the present paper: study symmetries of the representation category of the tower of Temperley-Lieb algebras $\TL_n$.
 Some progress towards this goal was made by Quinn in \cite{Quinn}, who gave a partial diagrammatic description of a monoidal category which acts on $\T := \bigoplus_n \TL_n\mathrm{-mod}$.
-We give a complete description of this category, which we call the \emph{Weyl category} $\Weyl$.

-One of the key new features in our construction is the addition of ``idempotent bubbles,'' which are subobjects of the monoidal unit of $\Weyl$.
-The first of these bubbles is $C_0$, which, in the representation on $\T$, maps to the functor ``project onto the trivial isotypic component.''
-With this as an object of our category, we prove the following isomorphism:
+It turns out that the construction of a category acting on $\T$ is more subtle than one might expect from the Heisenberg category (for reasons we discuss later).
+Our construction actually involves three categories: a ``universal'' monoidal category $\uWeyl$, a 2-category $\Wact$, and an ``asymptotic'' monoidal category $\aWeyl$.
+The universal category is used to construct the other two categories by imposing different sets of relations on endomorphisms of the tensor unit $\mathbbm{1}$.
+In other words, there are functors from $\uWeyl$ to $\Hom_{\Wact}(n,m)$ and $\aWeyl$ which quotient out certain relations on morphisms.
+The resulting 2-category acts on $\T$ with its generating 1-morphisms acting by induction and restriction.
+We expect that $\aWeyl$ acts ``asymptotically'' on $\T$, but we leave the details of this to future work.
+In Section \ref{sec:kzero}, we discuss an asymptotic action of this category under the $K_0$ functor.

+Let $\uWeyl'$ be the additive $\mathbb{C}(q)$-linear strict monoidal category generated by the objects $Q_-$ and $Q_+$.
+Morphisms in $\uWeyl'$ are generated by oriented cups and caps, a disoriented cupcap, and endomorphisms of $\mathbbm{1}$ given by integer-labeled boxes.
+Relations in this category are given in \eqref{eq:AlternatingCupCaps}-\eqref{eq:MoveBubbles}.

+A key structural difference between the Heisenberg and Weyl categories is the existence of idempotent endomorphisms of the monoidal unit of $\uWeyl'$ called ``idempotent bubbles''.
+The image of such an idempotent is a subobject of $\mathbbm{1}$ in the Karoubi completion -- the universal Weyl category -- denoted $\uWeyl$.
+These bubbles are expressible in terms of the generating morphisms in $\uWeyl$, but there are no analogous morphisms in the present definition(s) of the Heisenberg category.